-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2015
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2016

-Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5) \$ (6,017,058.34) Amounts reported for governmental activities in the Statement of Activities (Exhibit 2) are different because: Governmental funds report capital outlays as expenditures.
+Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5) \$ (753,588.03) Amounts reported for governmental activities in the Statement of Activities (Exhibit 2) are different because: Governmental funds report capital outlays as expenditures.
 However in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation (\$1,187,061.58) differed from capital outlays (\$6,097,680.30) in the current period.
-4,910,618.72 Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
-932,338.79 Discounts on debt issuance are recorded as financing uses in the governmental funds, but are deferred and amortized in the Statement of Activities.
-44,224.95 Payments to the refunding agent are recorded as expenditures or other financing uses in the governmental funds, but reduce long-term liabilities in the Statement of Net Position and do not affect the Statement of Activities.
-2,268,772.23 Proceeds from the issuance of debt are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
+This is the amount by which depreciation (\$1,254,557.65) differed from capital outlays (\$1,156,385.77) in the current period.
+(98,171.88) Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
+547,863.91 Proceeds from the issuance of debt are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
 Issuing long-term debt increases liabilities in the Statement of Net Position but does not affect the Statement of Activities.
-(2,805,000.00) Some expenses, reported in the Statement of Activities, do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Amortization of Discount/Deferred Loss on Refunding Net Decrease in Pension Expense Net Increase in Accrued Interest Payable Total \$ (384,434.36) 71,072.94 (6,054.95) (319,416.37) Change in Net Position of Governmental Activities (Exhibit 2) \$ (985,520.02)
+(461,298.00) Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Net Decrease in Pension Expense\$ 46,320.20Net Decrease in Accrued Interest Payable21.73Total21.73 46,342.01 Change in Net Position of Governmental Activities (Exhibit 2) \$ (718,851.99)